tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 Compiling your model speeds up both training and inference.
 So this post will not contain anything novel---it's hopefully a quick sketch of a small example of what the Big Projects do.

-> This post is going to be a compiler post, not a machine learning tutorial, so
-> please treat it as such.
-Maybe it will still help you understand ML through a
-> compilers lens.

 We're going to compile micrograd neural nets into C. In order, we will